stuartellis/sve-personal-website/content/articles/task-runner.md

     - id: yamllint
       args: ["--strict"]
 ```

+> Once you create a configuration file with remote Git hooks, run `prek auto-update --freeze`.
+This replaces the version numbers of remote hooks with hashes, which protects you from supply-chain attacks against the hook repositories.

 These hooks automatically run [Prettier](https://prettier.io/) to format your files, and check all YAML files with [yamllint](https://yamllint.readthedocs.io/en/stable/integration.html#integration-with-pre-commit).
 The [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/precommit_usage.html) hook validates Task files.